nweiyue/tp/docs/UserGuide.md

 ### 4.1.
 Students

-The `Students` section contains a list of the students in your class.
+The `Students` tab contains a list of the students in your class.
 In this tab, you can view your students' particulars such as their name, matriculation number, email and their overall presence and participation scores.
 The students are arranged in the order that you add them.

 The following is how the `Students` tab looks like:

 ![StudentsLayout](images/StudentsLayout.png)

-To find out which features are supported in the `Students` tab, you can head over to [Section 5.3 - Students](#53-students).
+To find out which features are supported by the `Students` tab, you can head over to [Section 5.3 - Students](#53-students).

 { end of `layout_of_atas#students` written by: Ngoh Wei Yue }